 - Reaching every student through individual CCR planning , responsive services for dropout prevention, and collaborative classroom instruction is our work.

-COMING SOON – Course Selection and Academic Planning 2019-2020 (for Admin and Counselors)
+Coming Soon Course Selection and Academic Planning for 2020-2021 (for Admin and Counselors)

 Granite School District wants all students to commit to graduate from high school college, career and life ready.
 Graduating from high school is a great achievement, a milestone in anyone’s life.
 However, high school graduation is just a stepping stone to the rest of your life.
 Your next step may be a job or it may be more education.
 Regardless of the route you take to a career, you will need some of the very same skills to be successful.

 Granite School District’s (GSD) College and Career Readiness (CCR) Department is all about helping students to be ready for that next step — whatever it might be.
 Getting students ready for college and career is an integral part of GSD’s culture.
 In addition to the academic rigor of our classrooms, school staff and district departments provide activities and events that spark imagination and provide assistance — college days, career days, Reality Town, workshops and more.

 In addition, helping students to explore all of the options and opportunities in preparation for their future is a top priority.
 Check out the Student Planning Guide that provides information to help students be successful in high school and beyond.

 Granite School District is celebrating 26 years of comprehensive school counseling program implementation.